Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

 * When installing a new version of the FBX Exporter Package after using version 1.1.0.b1, the link between Assets and FbxPrefab components may be lost.
 See [Updating from 1.1.0b1](#Repairs_1_1_0b_1) for repairing instructions.

+* The Fbx Exporter package does not support exporting .asset files.

 # Installing the FBX Exporter package in Unity